jayneelparekh/learn-to-steer/README.md

 ## Installation

 This repository is built on top of our parent [XL-VLMs](https://github.com/mshukor/xl-vlms) repository which contains code for our previous works on explainability and steering of multimodal LLMs.
-Feel free to refer to explore it if these works are also relevant for you.
+Feel free to refer/explore it if these works are also relevant for you.

 ### Environment